Jay-Z: 2008–2011: The Blueprint 3 and Watch the Throne

 In winter 2008, it was announced that Jay-Z would become the first major hip hop artist to headline Britain's Glastonbury Festival.
 Tickets sold out quickly.
 Former headliner Noel Gallagher of Oasis condemned the festival organizers for choosing Jay-Z to headline a traditionally guitar-driven festival.
 "I'm sorry, but Jay-Z?"
 Gallagher asked, swearing.
 "No chance.
 Glastonbury has a tradition of, kind of, guitar music, do you know what I mean?
 And even when they throw the odd curve balls in on a Sunday night—you go, 'Kylie Minogue?
 I don't know about that', do you know what I mean?—but I'm not having hip hop at Glastonbury, no way, no, no. It's wrong."
 As controversy mounted, Jay-Z replied, "We don't play guitars, Noel, but hip hop has put in its work like any other form of music.
 This headline show is just a natural progression.
 Rap music is still evolving.
 We have to respect each other's genre of music and move forward."
 Jay-Z opened his Glastonbury set with a tongue-in-cheek cover of Oasis's iconic song "Wonderwall", and went on to deliver a performance heralded as a successful response to pre-festival criticism.
+The guitar used in this performance was later shown at the Book of HOV exhibit in the Brooklyn Library.